 As a result of its economic successes and wise leadership, Qatar has made tremendous efforts in promoting and hosting cultural and sporting events as well as offering new educational opportunities.
 The December 2008 opening of the Museum of Islamic Art in Doha has been internationally celebrated as a landmark achievement.
 Qatar had already established a proven record of hosting successful international sporting events that included the ATP tennis tournaments, PGA golfing fixtures, the 2006 Asian Games, the World Indoor Athletics Championships 2010, and Asian Cup and Pan Arab Games in 2011.
 In 2015, Qatar will be hosting the men’s Handball World Championship.
 In December 2010, FIFA announced that Qatar would be the host of the World Cup 2022, the first for an Arab nation.
 Education City, where major international universities have already opened branch campuses is now home to the first academic medical center in the region, and has set a new level of educational excellence for the region.

 Qatar’s broad development program is attracting a new generation of tourists in addition to business travelers.
-Already a well-established transit hub, Doha International Airport is undergoing huge expansion to cope with the anticipated increase in traffic.
-The first phase of the new Doha International Airport will open in 2012.
-When fully completed, the airport will be able to handle up to 50 million passengers and 2 million tons of cargo a year.
+Already a well-established transit hub, the new Doha International Airport was inaugurated earlier in 2014 to cope with the anticipated increase in traffic.
+The airport has a capacity to handle up to 50 million passengers and 2 million tons of cargo a year.